dillonnoronha/491-Final-Project/README.md

 # VirtuStyle Website

-Welcome to VirtuStyle, where you can discover your personal style with our quick quiz and explore the latest fashion trends in our gallery and lookbook!
+Welcome to VirtuStyle, where you can discover your personal style with our quick quiz and explore the latest virtual fashion trends in our gallery and lookbook!

 ## Summary